Tag Archives: corporate governance

 Stop Press: UK to open up company director information

 This just in: UK Companies House has just announced that access to company appointments data will be free of charge from October 1.
-This is fantastic news and moves the UK closer to the fully free situation of New Zealand, … Continue reading
+This is fantastic news and moves the UK closer to the fully free situation of New Zealand, for example, and means that OpenCorporates will be soon be including millions of UK directors, to … Continue reading Stop Press: UK to open up company director information

 OpenCorporates at OKFestival 2012